Oscar Pistorius to become first double-amputee Olympian in London

 He will become the first Paralympian to compete in track and field at the able bodied Olympics.

-The Johannesburg-born athlete is joined in the South Africa track and field team by Caster Semanya.
+The Johannesburg-born athlete is joined by Caster Semenya in the South African track and field team

-The 800m world champion was the subject of a gender test by the International Association of Athletics Federations following her victory in Berlin at the world championships three years ago, but has since been cleared to compete.
+Semenya, an 800-meter world champion, was the subject of a gender test by the International Association of Athletics Federations following her victory in Berlin at the world championships three years ago.
+She has since been cleared to compete.

 In other selection news, Team Great Britain have announced cyclist David Millar will be part of its road race team.